Nishant-Ramakuru/website/content/_index.md

         - name: Robotic Process Automation (RPA)
           icon: sparkles
           description: Optimizing Workflows, Amplifying Productivity, Harnessing the Transformative Capabilities of Robotic Process Automation
-        - name: Industry 4.0 & IoT
+        - name: Industry 4.0 and IoT
           icon: code-bracket
           description: Embracing the Future: Exploring the Synergy of Industry 4.0 and the Internet of Things to Drive Innovation and Connectivity
         - name: Consultancy